Criminal background checks

 - Global and domestic watchlist searches check a network of domestic and international government watchlists for criminal history and sanctions against an individual.

-- International criminal records searches, used when a job candidate lives or works outside the US (or has previously), check criminal history records in countries where the applicant lived.
+- International criminal records searches, used when a job candidate lives or works outside the US (or has previously), check criminal history records in countries where the candidate lived.

 What shows up on a criminal background check?